collective/collective.saml2/README.rst

 =============

 First you need to decide if you want your Plone to be an IdP or an SP.

 An IdP means the users and passwords will be stored in your Plone site and other services will be configured to redirect to Plone to be able to login into their respective sites.

 An SP means that you won't store users and passwords locally and instead your users will be redirected to another site (the IdP) during the login process to be authenticated.
-Examples of alternative IdP's might be Microsoft Active Directory Federated services (ADFS) or Shiboleth.
+Examples of alternative IdP's might be `Microsoft Active Directory Federated services`_ (`ADFS`_) or `Shibboleth`_, or another Plone site configured as an IdP.

 Step 1.
 Setup your authority
 ----------------------------

 Regardless if you are going to be an IdP or SP you will need a single authority object.
 This object contains assertions about what your service can do and what other services can do.
-It also provides a public url to a XML Metadata file that contains the SAML2 assertions.
+It also provides a public url to a XML `Metadata`_ file that contains the SAML2 assertions.

 1. In the ZMI Add at the Plone root a "Saml authority" object.
 2. Give it the id "saml2auth".
-It doesn't matter really what it's called but it will appear in the public metadata url you will give to the owners of other services
+It doesn't matter really what it's called but it will appear in the public `metadata`_ url you will give to the owners of other services
 3. Entity id.
 This is important.
 This is an id that should uniquely identify your service from other services that are part of the SSO network.
 For